security-notes/infobyte-faraday-wiki/Tasks.md

 Also you can edit (Click in the task name) or delete a task (Click in recycle icon).

+### Task

+Methodologies contains tasks, this tasks include the following fields:

+* Name
+* Due date
+* Status
+* Users asigned
+* Tags

+With that, you can assign a specific task with a end date to a pentester.
+Also, tag a chunk of task for a better appreciation in the kanban view.

 ## Loading a default methodology:

 Use the button "New" and select the option "From template", give to this new methodology a name and ready!